nbragin4/cookiecutter/docs/advanced/injecting_context.rst

 .. code-block:: python

-    from cookiecutter.main import cookiecutter
+    from scaffoldrom.main import scaffoldrom

     from datetime import datetime

-    cookiecutter(
+    scaffoldrom(
-        'cookiecutter-django',
+        'scaffoldrom-django',
         extra_context={'timestamp': datetime.utcnow().isoformat()}
     )

 How this works:

 1. The script uses ``datetime`` to get the current UTC time in ISO format.
-2. To generate the project, ``cookiecutter()`` is called, passing the timestamp in as context via the ``extra_context``` dict.
+2. To generate the project, ``scaffoldrom()`` is called, passing the timestamp in as context via the ``extra_context``` dict.